polyhedralpress/project-polyhedral/polyhedral/src/08-Combat.md

 you and isn't incapacitated.
 This applies to both ranged weapon attacks and ranged spell attacks.

+### Opportunity Attacks
+When a creature exposes itself, it opens itself up to an attack called an opportunity attack.
+If the creature is within your reach, you can use your reaction to make an opportunity attack.

+You provoke an opportunity attack if you move away from a hostile creature without taking the Disengage action.

+If a creature provokes an opportunity attack from you, you can use your reaction to make a single attack against the creature.
+You can only make one attack when you make an opportunity attack even if you have a feature that gives you additional attacks.

 ### Hidden Attackers and Obscured Targets
 If a combatant is hidden, because they have concealed themselves or because they are invisible, attack rolls made against it have disadvantage.
 If you make an